Severe Weather Statement issued for Brown by NWS - NewsBreak

 Severe Weather Statement issued for Brown by NWS

-Effective: 2021-08-23 23:27:00 MDT Expires: 2021-08-24 00:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Brown A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 100 AM CDT FOR NORTHERN BROWN COUNTY At 1226 AM CDT, a severe thunderstorm was located near Barnard, or 19 miles south of Ellendale, moving east at 50 mph.
-HAZARD...60 mph wind gusts.
-SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Sand Lake Wildlife Refuge, Houghton and Claremont.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Effective: 2021-08-28 22:35:00 CDT Expires: 2021-08-28 22:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: TAKE COVER NOW!
+Move to a basement or an interior room on the lowest floor of a sturdy building.
+Avoid windows.
+If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
+Target Area: Brown A TORNADO WARNING REMAINS IN EFFECT UNTIL 1045 PM CDT FOR SOUTHEASTERN BROWN COUNTY At 1035 PM CDT, a severe thunderstorm capable of producing a tornado was located near Hanska, or 11 miles southwest of New Ulm, moving east at 25 mph.
+HAZARD...Tornado and quarter size hail.
+SOURCE...Radar indicated rotation.
+IMPACT...Flying debris will be dangerous to those caught without shelter.
+Mobile homes will be damaged or destroyed.
+Damage to roofs, windows, and vehicles will occur.
+Tree damage is likely.
+Locations impacted include Hanska.
+TORNADO...RADAR INDICATED MAX HAIL SIZE...1.00 INalerts.weather.gov

 Comments / 0